Ngx-Workshop/seed-mfe-remote/README.md

 > [!TIP]
 >
-> **Why not just ng serve?** <br> In this micro-frontend architecture, the shell application (container) normally runs on port 4200.
-We serve the remote on **4201** so it doesn’t conflict with the shell.
-The `dev:bundle` script builds a deployable bundle and serves it, which more closely resembles how the shell will consume the MFE.
-While you can use `ng serve` for quick development on the MFE alone, using the bundle server ensures the Module Federation remote entry is accessible as it would be in production.
+> **Why not just ng serve?** <br> In this micro-frontend architecture, we need to serve the static bundle (transcompiled files) because the shell application dynamically loads the MFE’s `remoteEntry.js` at runtime.
+So, when we save the MFE code, we need to rebuild the bundle for the shell to pick up changes.
+Using the `http-server` package to serve the built files simulates how the MFE would be hosted in a real deployment.

 **3. Use the MFE Orchestrator to integrate with the shell.**